neuertlab/TrueProbes/README.md

 # TrueProbes
-Quantitative RNA-FISH Probe Design Software
+Quantitative RNA-FISH Probe Design Software.
+Uses BLAST and Thermodynamic-Kinetic Simulations to Design and Evaluation RNA-FISH Probes that can be tailored to individual RNA-FISH experiments and applications.